Kozea/CairoSVG/pages/svg_support.rst

 Clipping, masking and object opacity
 ------------------------------------

-Clipping and masking are not supported.
+Path clipping and alpha masking are supported.
+Clip and overflow of new viewports is not supported.
+Masks based on luminance are not supported.

 Transparency, with simple alpha blending, is supported for semi-transparent colors and opacity values.